-The Commercial Solutions for Classified (CSfC) Program within the National Security Agency's (NSA) Capabilities Directorate publishes Capability Packages (CPs) to provide configurations that empower NSA customers to implement secure solutions using independent, layered Commercial Off-the-Shelf (COTS) products.
+The Commercial Solutions for Classified (CSfC) Program within the National Security Agency's (NSA) Cybersecurity Directorate (CSD), publishes Capability Packages (CPs) to provide configurations that empower NSA customers to implement secure solutions using independent, layered Commercial Off-the-Shelf (COTS) products.
 The CPs are product-neutral and describe system-level solution frameworks documenting security and configuration requirements for customers and/or Integrators.

-The NSA is delivering this CSfC Mobile Access (MA) CP to meet the demand for mobile data in transit solutions (including Voice and Video) using approved cryptographic algorithms and National Information Assurance Partnership (NIAP) evaluated components.
+The NSA delivers this CSfC Mobile Access (MA) CP to meet the demand for mobile data in transit solutions (including Voice and Video) using approved cryptographic algorithms and National Information Assurance Partnership (NIAP) evaluated components.
 These algorithms, known as the Commercial National Security Algorithm (CNSA) suite, are used to protect classified data using layers of COTS products.
-In MA CP Version 2.1, the Key Management Requirements have been relocated from the CP to a separate Key Management Annex.
-The MA CP Version 2.0 takes lessons learned from solution support, a testing environment, and a CSfC Initial Solution that implemented secure voice and data capabilities using the CNSA suite, modes of operation, standards, and protocols.
+In MA CP Version 2.1 and future versions, the Key Management Requirements have been relocated from this CP to a separate CSfC Key Management Requirements Annex.
+MA CP Version 2.5 takes lessons learned from solution support, a testing environment, and a CSfC Initial Solution that implemented secure voice and data capabilities using the CNSA suite, modes of operation, standards, and protocols.